 Enhance presentations and print pieces with UW logos, fonts and the precise shade of purple!
 When producing in-house print pieces and web content, CEE faculty and staff are encouraged to follow UW branding and style guides.
 This ensures that all print pieces adhere to professional standards, are visually compelling and accurately represent the university’s identity.

 From abbreviations to ampersands, below are guidelines for crafting on-brand content:

 From web pages to invitations to t-shirts, logos are an important way to visually identify the department and UW.
 For a quick reference guide on the layout of logos and graphics, view the CoE logo and graphic guidelines.

 Download the CEE logo.
-Note that UW NetID is required.

 Wondering which format to use?

 - TIF (.tif), EPS (.eps): Good for print medium.
 For use in InDesign and Photoshop.

 - JPEG (.jpg), GIF (.gif): For use in email and web pages.
 GIFs work well when a transparent background is required.